-The Conserve/Reserve Place Type was originally developed to identify areas where development would be discouraged over the life of the Comprehensive Plan.
+The Conservation/Cluster Place Type identifies areas where development would be discouraged over the life of the Comprehensive Plan.
 As community and stakeholder input and feedback were gathered, the conception of the place type evolved to also include guidance for when development may still occur within areas that are currently open space, farmland, or otherwise undeveloped.
 Development techniques and strategies to ensure San Marcos retains many of these assets and maintains a high environmental quality include Low Impact Development, clustered development, ranchettes, and small clusters of diverse housing in strategically located areas.